BestTimesToVisit.com Logo

 food

-Wander through fragrant spice gardens in Ponda, learning about cardamom, pepper, and vanilla from local farmers.
-Enjoy a traditional Goan thali lunch prepared with freshly harvested ingredients, a true taste of the land.
+Wander through the fragrant trails of a Goan spice plantation, learning about cardamom, pepper, and vanilla from local guides.
+The highlight is a traditional Goan thali lunch served on a banana leaf, a vibrant explosion of flavors that perfectly complements the sensory journey through the plantation.

 activity